 The Basic level consists of a 20 question exam.

-The Master level consists of a 10 essay question exam, submission of six (6) master-level soap samples for review (including soap made with self-made lye), a topical report and a research paper.
+The Master level consists of a 10 essay question exam, a topical report, a research paper and submission of six (6) master-level soap samples vor both CP/HP and MP tracks.

 A guide to study materials, practice exams and reference lists have been developed and are available for use in preparing for the Certification examinations.
 More materials will be developed as time permits.
 Anyone interested in volunteering in the project to compile soapmaking and certification study materials should contact the HSCG Certification Program Manager at .